bartTC/siteprobe/README.md

 - Fetch and parse sitemap.xml to extract URLs, including nested Sitemap Index files recursively.
-- Check the existence and response times of each URL
+- Check the existence and response times of each URL.
-- Generate a detailed performance report (e.g. `report.csv`)
+- Generate a detailed performance CSV report.
-- Support for Basic Authentication
+- Support for Basic Authentication.
-- Adjustable concurrency limits for request handling
+- Adjustable concurrency limits for request handling.
-- Configurable request timeout settings
+- Configurable request timeout settings.
+- Support for configuring rate limits, such as 300 requests per 5-minute interval.
+- Redirect handling with security precautions.
+- Filtering and reporting slow URLs based on a threshold.
-- Custom User-Agent header support
+- Custom User-Agent header support.
-- Option to append random timestamps to URLs to bypass caching mechanisms
+- Option to append random timestamps to URLs to bypass caching mechanisms.
-- Redirect handling with security precautions
-- Filtering and reporting slow URLs based on a threshold
 - Save downloaded documents for further inspection or use as a static site mirror.

 ## Installation